openxpki/openxpki/doc/quickstart.rst

 #.
 Create a key/certificate as signer certificate (ca = true)
 #.
 Create a key/certificate for the internal datavault (ca = false, can be below the ca but can also be self-signed).
 #.
 Create a key/certificate for the scep service (ca = false, can be below the ca but can also be self-signed or from other ca).

+OpenXPKI supports NIST and Brainpool ECC curves (as supported by openssl) for the CA certificates, as the Datavault certificate is used for data encryption it **MUST** use an RSA key!

 **Starting with release 3.6 the default config uses the database to store the issuing ca and SCEP tokens - if you upgrade from an older config version check the new settings in systems/crypto.yaml.**